ufs-community/ufs-srweather-app/doc/ContribGuide/contributing.rst

       ## Output (optional)
       <!-- Please include any relevant log files, screenshots or other output here. -->

-#. :srw:`Feature Request <issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=>`: New features and feature enhancements fall under this category.
+#. :srw-repo:`Feature Request <issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=>`: New features and feature enhancements fall under this category.
 Propose features and enhancements using the following template.
 Optional sections may be deleted.

    .. code-block:: console